- Mission 1: Take a local ferry out to UNESCO’s World Heritage Site and sea fortress, Suomenlinna (ACCOMPLISHED);

-Strolling around the island, one can encounter a range of cafes, museums (you’ll have to fork-out for entrance), the 1930s submarine- Vesikko (which played it’s part in both the Winter and Continuation Wars) and other old military gear, picnic areas, piers and…an open prison colony.
+Strolling around the island, one can encounter a range of cafes, museums, the 1930s submarine- Vesikko (which played it’s part in both the Winter and Continuation Wars) and other old military gear, picnic areas, piers and…an open prison colony.
 Up to 95 inmates nearing the end of their sentences enjoy the relative freedom of a minimum security environment, working on the maintenance/reconstruction of the fortification, having increased contact with society for gradual reintegration.
-The prisoners still don’t like it much, but compared to Alcatraz it sounds like a working holiday.
-Do not be tempted to peer in the windows of the charming little houses like a nosey parker- 900 people are dwelling there.
+The prisoners still aren’t too fond of it, but compared to Alcatraz it sounds like a working holiday.
+Best try to avoid the tempotation to peer in the windows of the charming little houses like a nosey parker, as 900 people are dwelling there.
 Suomenlinna was pleasant, but quite uneventful.
 Better suited to a triple generation style family day out than a quick jaunt.

 It may be extremely difficult to find the silver lining in having to pay war reparations to the Soviet Union, but it did directly lead to a significant push towards industrialisation (steelwork, electronics, engineering etc.) after WWII.
 A major industry was shipbuilding, with Finland delivering a whopping 619 vessels to Russia towards repayment.
 In fact, the world’s largest cruise ships (Royal Caribbean International Oasis Class) were built in STX Europe Turku Shipyard.
 Besides this, Finland export paper/pulp and timber and their economy has been on the rise since joining the EU in 1995, bouncing back from the major blow of the 2009 recession.